 Split into three groups, the students completed four tasks revolving around building, shooting, cooking and teamwork.

 The groups were tasked with building a two metre tall ‘satellite’ from the building blocks provided.
 This structure then needed to be adapted to withstand the ‘wind test’ by Lt Commander Sim Low, one of the attendees from the Royal Navy Engagement Team.

-Students then moved on to a shooting range simulator, where their hand-eye coordination skills were put to the test on the laser similator before going head-to-head in a number of challenges.
+Students then moved on to a shooting range simulator, where their hand-eye coordination skills were put to the test on the laser simulator before going head-to-head in a number of challenges.

 Teams also got a chance to try some of the foods in a standard ration pack that the Royal Navy uses in their operations.
 The final challenge saw students work together to manoeuvre from one side of a spider web structure to the other without touching the web.

-Level 3 Public Services student, T, said, “The building task was the hardest because the pieces were hard to put together and we had to change it when the ‘wind’ was added to test the strength of the structure.
+Our Public Services Level 3 Extended Diploma students said: “The building task was the hardest because the pieces were hard to put together and we had to change it when the ‘wind’ was added to test the strength of the structure.

 “The final team building exercise was the Spider challenge.
 This was where, as a team, you had to move from one side to the other of a spider web-like structure without touching the rope.
 It was difficult, but we worked together and we completed it.
 It was fun working as a team.”

 Lt Commander Sim Low said: “It is important for students to be exposed to days like this and learn new skills.